-At Redwood Park we aim to routinely offer students adventurous, memorable and challenging experiences through outdoor learning that have a positive benefit to the individual.
+At Redwood Park we aim to routinely offer pupils adventurous, memorable and challenging experiences through outdoor learning.

-We do this at Redwood Park by taking the classroom outside, giving pupils direct experiences with the outdoors.
-We use our own extensive grounds including a garden area and an environmental area on site, Fort Purbrook, North Harbour lake and the South Downs National Park.
-Pupils take part in a wide range of activities such as kayaking, bushcraft, archery and climbing.
+We use our grounds including garden areas and an environmental area.
+Offsite we visit a range of places including Fort Purbrook, North Harbour Lake and Queen Elizabeth Country Park.
+Pupils take part in a wide range of activities such as kayaking, orienteering, bushcraft, archery, cycling, target shooting, horse riding and climbing.